clemcrafts/trumid/README.md

 #### 3. Auto-scaling with Flink and Kubernetes
 The use of Kubernetes is duplicating the number of Flink clusters, allows the forecasting service to auto-scale at 2 levels.

-First, the flink job is scaling with load on different clusters.
+First, Flink is scaling jobs on its own via the task/job manager.

+But also, adding a Kubernetes auto-scaler on top of it allows to scale the task/job managers themselves by scaling up the numbers of Flink clusters.

 ![Alt text](https://i.ibb.co/XbmmC5c/Screenshot-2024-03-08-at-19-26-48.png "Flink Autoscaling")

 With such a setup, Kubernetes will scale up the number of Flink clusters (with task managers) when if the load peaks and then scale it down when it drops.

-An experiment is available on the Flink's blog, showing how an increase of lag on an input Kafka topic will generate an increase of resource consumption scaling up the number of task managers decreasing the load.
+An experiment is available on the Flink's blog (see: https://flink.apache.org/2021/05/06/scaling-flink-automatically-with-reactive-mode/), showing how an increase of lag on an input Kafka topic will generate an increase of resource consumption scaling up the number of task managers decreasing the load.

 ![Alt text](https://i.ibb.co/yyFxs6L/Screenshot-2024-03-08-at-19-40-27.png "Flink Autoscaling")